CCTV & Infrastructure Technician - IT-Online

 - Implementation (UPS & Netshield)

-- The person should have a minimum of 5 to 10 years of experience working with UPS’s & Netshield.
+- The person should have minimum 5 to 10 years of experience working with UPS’s & Netshield.

 Key Responsibilities